freedomofpress/securedrop/docs/network_firewall.md

 1. Boot the Admin Workstation into Tails from the Admin Live USB.

-2. Connect the Admin Workstation to the switch on the LAN.
+2. Connect the Admin Workstation to the LAN interface.
+You should see a popup notification in Tails that says "Connection Established".

+    - Make sure your *only* active connections is the one you just established with the network firewall.
+If you are connected to another network at the same time (e.g. a wireless network), you may encounter problems trying to connect the pfSense WebGUI.

 3. Launch the *Unsafe Browser*, *Applications → Internet → Unsafe Browser*.